atulsharma2000/Devops/README.md

 5. Job2 : By looking at the code or program file, Jenkins should automatically start the respective language interpreter install image container to deploy code ( eg. If code is of PHP, then Jenkins should start the container that has PHP already installed ).

 6. Job3 : Test your app if it is working or not.

-7. Job4 : if app is not working , then send email to developer with error messages.
+If app is not working , then send email to developer with error messages.

-8. Create One extra job job5 for monitor : If container where app is running. fails due to any reson then this job should automatically start the container again.
+7. Create One extra job job4 for monitor : If container where app is running. fails due to any reson then this job should automatically start the container again.

 𝐏𝐫𝐞𝐫𝐞𝐪𝐮𝐢𝐬𝐢𝐭𝐞 :